IvicaDuspara/HomemadeAnnotationTool/README.md

 to HAT eventually.

 High Priority:
- + Specify .json file location.
-This is currently hardcoded.
  + Specify simpler json file which would only have labels.
 Colors would be defaulted while lines would not be drawn
  + Specify location of saved description file and saved video